Home Science Organic Chemistry Benzene

 Benzene

-What is benzene?
+What is Benzene?

 Benzene is a class of organic compounds or aromatic hydrocarbons having the chemical formula C6H6.
 It is a flammable and colorless or slightly yellow liquid used for the production of several chemical compounds.
 Benzene is also used as a solvent in chemistry for many chemicals.
+Benzene has a regular hexagonal flat structure in which all the carbon atoms have equal charge density.
+The carbon atoms in the benzene molecule are located at the corner of the regular hexagon and six hydrogen atoms lie on the plane of the ring.

 Benzene formula C6H6, structure, uses, properties, health effects and production process in chemistry

 Benzene was first discovered by Faraday in 1926 from illuminating gas obtained from the pyrolysis of whale oil.
-Long term exposure to benzene causes several types of harmful health effects such as cancer, leukemia, anemia, bone marrow defect, etc.
+Long-term exposure to benzene causes several types of harmful health effects such as cancer, leukemia, anemia, bone marrow defect, etc.

-Structure of benzene
+Structure of Benzene

 Analysis and molecular weight determinations show that the molecular formula of benzene is C6H6.
 All the carbon atoms in the benzene ring are sp2 hybridized.
 Each carbon atom has three sp2 atomic orbitals and one p orbital.
 Two sp2 orbitals of benzene form sp2-sp2 σ-bonds with two adjacent carbon atoms and one sp2 orbital forms carbon-hydrogen sp2-s σ-bond.
 Therefore, six carbon atoms form a planner ring in which C-H bonds are also co-planners.